robmab/RallyWorld/wp-content/plugins/cryptocurrency-widgets-pack/readme.txt

 We have option on our coinmarketcap plugin to show on specific place by choosing ANYWHERE option on the crypto widget shortcodes page.

-= What are the third party API's used by the crypto ticker widget? = Our coinmarketcap plugin uses coinmarketcap api for price change.
+= What are the third party API's used by the crypto ticker widget? = Our Cryptocurrency Widgets - WordPress Crypto Plugin uses Coingecko api for price change.

 = Why coin market current price is not updated real time? = coin market cap plugin connects with API that can get new data only 5 minutes.
 Also, they don't faciliates with real time price change, and so we rely on coincap api for real time update to price change ticker.